sscretchen/sscretchen/README.md

   </tr>
   <tr>
     <td>TheHive</td>
-    <td>SOC operations is a domain I enjoy.
-This tool acts as my Incident Response platform</td>
+    <td>SOC operations is a top domain for me.
+I use this to demonstrate my workflow handling security incidents.</td>
   </tr>
   <tr>
     <td>TRAM</td>
     <td>Threat Research.
 Sticking to established framworks like ATT&CK will keep me honest with the most up to date information in intellegence.
-I use this for parsing information from CTI reports and mapping key words/phrases to ATT&CK techniques to identify IOA</td>
+I use this for parsing information from CTI reports and mapping key words/phrases to ATT&CK techniques to identify IOA.</td>
   </tr>
   <tr>
     <td>VS Code</td>
     <td>VS Code is helpful because of its built in ATT&CK extension (VSCode ATT&CK).
 This uses IntelliSense support for MITRE ATT&CK®.
 TTP links, searches, autocompletes various ATT&CK IDs and links directly to the site for specifics.
-I can create very useful Threat Intelligence reports with this</td>
+I can create very useful Threat Intelligence reports with this.</td>
   </tr>
   <tr>
     <td>PeStudio</td>
     <td>Used to look for potential malware.
-I pull these files into a seperate VM to run this analysis</td>
+I pull these files into a seperate VM to run this analysis.</td>
   </tr>
   <tr>
     <td>CyberChef</td>
     <td>A very fun tool for all sorts of cyber-shenanigans.
 Encoding and encryption, calculating hashes and many other useful activites.
 I enjoy this tool because it runs in the browser.
-No complicated setup or builds</td>
+No complicated setup or builds.</td>
   </tr>
 </tbody></table>

 ### Currently Working On

 ---

+1. <a href="">TheHive - My Security Incident Response Workflow</a>

 ### Finished Projects